StydeNet/enlighten/README.md

 ];
 ```

+# Step 2: Install Enlighten

-Second: Run `php artisan enlighten:install` to install and setup Enlighten automatically, otherwise follow the instructions in the [Manual Setup Section](#manual-setup).
+Run `php artisan enlighten:install` to install and setup Enlighten automatically, otherwise follow the instructions in the [Manual Setup Section](#manual-setup).

+## Step 3: Database Setup

-Third: create and configure a database for Enlighten following the instructions below:
+Create and configure a database for Enlighten following the instructions below:

-## Database Setup
-`Enlighten` needs its own database and database connection to record and preserve the information from your test-suite.
+`Enlighten` needs its own database and database connection to record and preserve the documentation generated from your test suites.

 If you use the following convention: